To rein in runaway budget deficit: Govt slashes development spending

 The FY2018-19 tax collection target of the Federal Board of Revenue was revised downward to Rs4,398 billion from Rs4,435 billion.
 The target for other taxes was also reduced, from Rs454 billion to Rs322 billion.

-Total expenditure was projected at Rs5,309 billion, including Rs1,979 billion for the provinces under the NFC Award.
-Out of the total gross revenue receipts of Rs5,661 billion, the provinces' estimated share would fall slightly to Rs2,569 billion, from the previous target of Rs2,590 billion.
+Total expenditure was projected at Rs5,309 billion, including Rs1,979 billion for the provinces under the NFC award.
+Out of total gross revenue receipts of Rs5,661 billion, the provinces' estimated share would fall slightly to Rs2,569 billion, from the previous target of Rs2,590 billion.

 Another key aspect of the revised Finance Bill is the projected revenue surplus of Rs286 billion.
 Asad Umar had been a harsh critic of the budget's formulation on the basis of false assumptions by the outgoing Pakistan Muslim League-Nawaz (PML-N) administration, and pinpointed this as an example of it in May.